calibrachain/CaliBra/README.md

 forge script script/DeployDCCRegistry.s.sol --rpc-url $RPC_URL --private-key $PRIVATE_KEY --broadcast --verify -vvvv
 ```

 After deployment, you will need to configure the interaction between the two contracts by calling `setNftContract()` on `DCCRegistry` with the address of the deployed `DCCNFT` contract.
+You will still need to update the javascript source to access the API through the chainlink functions calling `setSourceCode` on `DCCRegistry`.

 Additionally, you will need to update the  deployed `DCCRegistry` contract address by calling `setMinterAddress` on `DCCNFT` contract.